 A healthy relationship with money starts with a foundation of self-awareness and ends with making choices, like buying a home.

 Answering your “why”

-Your “why” is your motivation – the reason you’ve started saving in the first place.
-It impacts your persistence and intensity while you’re stackin’ paper and it’s the reminder you need to recover if $hit happens.
+Your “why” is your motivation – the reason you started saving in the first place.
+It impacts your persistence and intensity while you’re stacking paper, and it’s the necessary reminder to recover if (and when) $hit happens.

-Whether it’s a future, richer you, a short-term savings goal like a vacation, defining your “why” keeps you motivated.
+Whether it’s a future, more prosperous you, or a short-term savings goal like a vacation, defining your “why” keeps you motivated.
 Figure it out.

 According to Forbes, “People who vividly describe or picture their goals are anywhere from 1.2 to 1.4 times more likely to successfully accomplish their goals than people who don’t.”

 This might feel woo-woo, but you’re doing more than manifesting a positive financial outcome.
 You’re setting a savings goal with intention.

 According to a poll from Gallup, two-thirds of Americans don’t track their monthly spending.

 Pulling off the band-aid: How are you going to save anything if you don’t know what you’re spending?